 Money Reality #7: Possible Income Tax Consequences

 When you’re given a financial improvement or benefit, you can generally expect to be taxed.
-And I don't mean increased property taxes.
+And I don't mean increased property taxes (here's how to fight your property taxes).
 I mean increased INCOME taxes.

 For example, after Cenate and Wendy Pruitt’s $20,000 exterior renovation, they were issued a 1099-MISC to report the improvements as income.